airbytehq/airbyte/airbyte-integrations/bases/base-python/docs/tutorials/http_api_source.md

 With that, we've implemented incremental sync for our connector!

 ### Step 7: Use the connector in Airbyte
 To use your connector in your own installation of Airbyte, build the docker image for your container by running `docker build . -t airbyte/source-python-http-example:dev`.
-Then, follow the instructions from the [building a connector the hard way tutorial](https://docs.airbyte.io/contributing-to-airbyte/building-new-connector/tutorials/build-a-connector-the-hard-way#use-the-connector-in-the-airbyte-ui) for using the connector in the Airbyte UI, replacing the name as appropriate.
+Then, follow the instructions from the [building a python source connector tutorial](https://docs.airbyte.io/connector-development/tutorials/building-a-python-source) for using the connector in the Airbyte UI, replacing the name as appropriate.

 Note: your built docker image must be accessible to the `docker` daemon running on the Airbyte node.
 If you're doing this tutorial locally, these instructions are sufficient.
 Otherwise you may need to push your Docker image to Dockerhub.